heheleo/algo25/content/Unit 3/Algorithm design/Implementations/Graph-related algorithms/Traversal/Best-first search.md

-*Not to be confused with the other traversal algorithm, [[Breadth-first search]], both abbreviated BFS.*
+*Not to be confused with the other traversal algorithm, [[Breadth-first search]], both having the initials (BFS).*

 Searches according to the most promising node determined by some rule.
+## Examples
-Examples of best-first search algorithms are the A* search algorithm and beam search.
+- A* search algorithm
+- beam search (not in SD)